Soostone/aws-cloudfront/README.md

 ## TODO should we share some type instead of deriving our own for ObjectKey?

 ## TODO Note usage of S3OriginConfig

+# Acknowledgements

+Much of the design queues for this project were derived by the excellent [aws-sns](https://github.com/alephcloud/hs-aws-sns) package by AlephCloud Systems, Inc.